 - An over-the-counter (no prescription required) pill containing the medication Levonorgestrel, like Plan B, Next Choice, Take Action.
 There are many other brand names too.
 These can be taken up to three days after unprotected sex, but the sooner the better.
 This is often the least expensive option for emergency contraception.

 - Another pill called Ella – can be taken anytime within the first five days with the same level of effectiveness, but requires a prescription.
 People with a BMI of 26 or higher may find Ella a more effective choice.
-Ella is available with a prescription from your doctor or you can order it online through PRJKT RUBY or check out this guide to delivery options.
+Ella is available with a prescription from your doctor or you can order it online.
+Check out this guide for delivery options.

 - A copper IUD is the most effective form of emergency contraception!
 This is a great option if you want to ensure you have safe, reliable, and completely reversible long term birth control in the future.
 You should get an IUD within 5 days of unprotected sex if you want to use it for emergency contraception.

 I missed my period and I think I’m five weeks pregnant.
 Can I take medication to end my pregnancy?

 What is the abortion pill?
 How do I get it?